bkwlee/ottawa-docs/index.md

 Generally, avoiding the areas marked in red below after dark is recommended, as while they are safe, some more rowdy characters can hang out in these areas.

 ![map with marked areas](./images/areas%20to%20avoid.jpg)

+### Misc

+If needed, there are:

+#### Cleaning Supplies

+- cleaning supplies in the laundry closet in the main hall
+- a vacuum cleaner in the guest bedroom closet
+- a mop and bucket in the entryway closet
+- Lysol wipes under the sink in the kitchen

+#### Food
+- Additional coffee beans can be found in the second drawer under the coffee maker
+- Teas can be found in the cupboard above the microwave
+- Non-refrigerated sauces can be found in the corner cupboard above the counter

+#### Electronics

+- Chargers can be found in the master bedroom storage unit, in the top bucket
+- Charging cables can be found scattered throughout the chargers in the rooms, additional cables can be found in the master bedroom storage unit in the top bucket